- 65 Mario Capecchi Drive, Salt Lake City, Utah,84132 801-585-6641

 Eyelid & Orbital Trauma

 Eye injuries are extremely common with over 2 million cases reported every year in the United States that require medical treatment.
 Rather alarmingly, nearly 1 million Americans suffer an eye injury that results in visual impairment and blindness.
 Blindness in one eye is most commonly due to cataract in the United States and this is followed closely by eye injuries.
-In addition, in children, injury to the eye is a recognized as the most common cause of blindness in one eye that is not due to a birth defect.
+In adds to, in children, injury to the eye is a recognized as the most common cause of blindness in one eye that is not due to a birth defect.